Containerization explained: what it is, benefits and applications

 Containers are lightweight and do not overload.
 Thanks to this ability, containers serve to scale applications through groups of systems that increase or decrease services according to demand peaks.
 One of the best tools to perform scalability in containers is Kubernets from Google.
 Kubernetes allows to automatically control the workload of the containers, their interaction, and implementation.

-What makes a container faster than a VM is that being isolated space environments executed in a single kernel, take fewer resources.
-Containers can be run in seconds, while VMs need more time to start each one's operating system.
+What makes a container faster than a VM is that by being isolated space environments executed in a single kernel, take fewer resources.
+Containers can run in seconds, while VMs need more time to start each one’s operating system.

 Docker Hub images